vernon-gant/hard-work/04_code_follows_design/import/report.md

     .Build();
 ```

 I really learned a lot in terms of thinking on the logical level here - it was hard, because requires treating all small details as important and thinking about them in terms of abstractions.
+In this case our design - that we want to control building of our desired entity parser - is followed by the code 1 to 1.
+We simply put these concepts into the code.
+Nothing more.

 This was the first iteration, so it took impressive 8 hours, because I tried to make myself think on the third level and had no idea about some C# internals.